 This is an excellent score to achieve!
 If you score in this range, you should be strategic and apply to institutions that favour the UCAT in their scoring systems.
 Such institutions include Kings College London, Newcastle, and Edinburgh.

 It's crucial to apply strategically and research university profiles and admission criteria in great detail.
-We've built a tool that shows the admissions criteria based on A-level results.
 It is often helpful to read the admission section on their websites and in their prospectus.
 If you have any specific questions, most admissions teams are happy to answer them.
 Remember, practice for the UCAT well in advance and time yourself strictly when answering the questions.
 Often timing is the reason for students failing to perform as well as they wished.
 After you've taken your exam, whatever your result, be satisfied that you performed your best.
 The next steps in deciding where to apply will be very important and whilst you should spend time researching this, do not neglect the other equally important aspects of your application!